WLLI (FM)

-WLLI (102.3 FM) is a radio station broadcasting a country music format.
-Licensed to Munfordville, Kentucky, United States, the station serves the Bowling Green area.
-The station is currently owned by Royse Radio, Inc.
+WLLI (102.3 MHz) is an FM radio station licensed to Munfordville, Kentucky, United States, and serving the Bowling Green area.
+The station is currently owned by Commonwealth Broadcasting and airs an adult hits radio format.

 History

 The station first signed on the air as WLOC-FM on August 1, 1964.
+The station initially simulcast programming from its then-AM sister station WLOC (1150 kHz).
 On April 2, 1979, it began broadcasting a Variety format, featuring a mix of country and adult contemporary music.
 The station became solely a Hot AC-formatted station when the callsign became WMCC on January 30, 1996.
 It was acquired by Jacor in 1997.
 The station changed its call sign to WCLU-FM in May 1998, two months after being acquired by its current owner, Royse Radio, Inc., to match that of Glasgow-based sister station WCLU.
 The adult contemporary format remained with the station.

-On April 1, 2021, WCLU-FM rebranded as "Beaver 102.3/98.5" and changed its call sign to WBVA, using similar imaging to Forever Communications's WBVR-FM in Bowling Green.
+On April 1, 2021, WCLU-FM rebranded as "Beaver 102.3/98.5" and changed its call sign to WBVA, using similar imaging to Forever Communications's WBVR-FM (96.7 MHz) in Bowling Green.

 On February 1, 2022, the station changed its call sign to WLLI.
-On February 4, 2022, WLLI changed its format from country to a simulcast of classic country-formatted WLYE-FM 94.1 FM Glasgow, branded as "Willie Country".
+On February 4, 2022, WLLI changed its format from country to a simulcast of classic country-formatted WLYE-FM (94.1 MHz) in Glasgow, branded as "Willie Country".

+In August 2024, Seven Mountains Media announced that they has closed a $450,000 deal to buy this station and WCLU in Glasgow from Royse Radio.
+However, two months later in October, Seven Mountains announced that they and Commonwealth Broadcasting agreed to swap stations (including with one, WLYE-FM, and WCLU).

+On November 18, 2024, WLLI dropped its simulcast with WLYE and began stunting with Christmas music, branded as "Santa 102.3/95.7".

+On December 26, 2024, WLLI ended stunting and launched an adult hits format, branded as "102.3 Jack FM".